HKR-Thesis/thesis/README.md

 # About

-This project is a simple example of training a pendulum to balance using Q learning.
-The pendulum is a simple inverted pendulum system with a single joint and a mass at the end.
-The pendulum is trained using a Q learning algorithm to balance the pendulum in the upright position.
+Our project investigates the potential of Q-Learning, a reinforcement learning technique, for controlling an inverted pendulum (cart-pole) system in resource-constrained embedded environments, compared to traditional machine learning computing setups.
+Highlighting the importance of efficient resource management, we aim to explore how Q-Learning can manage complex tasks with minimal resources while maintaining accuracy, using the cart-pole—a benchmark experiment for non-linear control—as our testbed.
+Our study is motivated by the transformative impact of reinforcement learning on autonomous systems, especially in navigation and adaptation within dynamic environments.

+We evaluate the performance and resource consumption of Q-Learning on an efficient embedded platform, such as the NVIDIA Jetson Nano, against more resource-abundant computing environments.
+Our research focuses on assessing the trade-offs in performance metrics like response time, accuracy, and energy usage, aiming to establish whether Q-Learning can achieve comparable effectiveness in embedded systems as it does in larger computing environments.
+By demonstrating the practicality of Q-Learning for real-time or on-device training in embedded systems, our work seeks to advance autonomous system development for scenarios where computing resources are limited.
+This could lead to more energy-efficient, cost-effective autonomous solutions across various applications, addressing the challenges of speed, efficiency, and power consumption critical to edgecomputing devices

 # Installation

 The project provides several setup scripts under scripts/ to install the necessary dependencies.
-An assumption before initializing or running for the Jetson Nano is that tensorflow has already been setup on the device (instructions can be found below).
+An assumption before initializing or running for the Jetson Nano is that tensorflow has already been setup on the device (instructions can be found [below](#installation-of-tensorflow-with-cuda-support-on-okdo-nano-c100)).
 The scripts are as follows:

 - init.sh: Creates a general setup of the project
 - conda.sh: Installs the conda environment if the underlying device is not a Jetson Nano